Gray-Stone/ME333-mechatronics/HW4/HW4.md

 Refer to the Memory Organization section of the Data Sheet and Figure 2.1.

 ### a.
 Referring to the Data Sheet, indicate which bits, 0-31, can be used as input/outputs for each of Ports B through G. For the PIC32MX795F512H in Figure 2.1, indicate which pin corresponds to bit 0 of port E (this is referred to as RE0).

 For ports A and B:

 Memory at 0xBF88 6000 are reserved for ports A to C.

+For `PIC32MX170F256B` port B0 is at pin 4.

 ### b.
 The SFR INTCON refers to “interrupt control.”
 Which bits, 0-31, of this SFR are